2023 Rwanda Delegation: Anne-Sophie Hellman

 Day 1

-This morning, I was pleasantly surprised that my sore throat had disappeared.
 Makka and I walked to breakfast before 8 AM.
 I got myself a plate of plantain, carrots, a boiled egg, and green tea before sitting down at a table with some of my fellow delegates.
 Afterward, I applied my sunscreen and sprayed myself with bug spray in preparation to leave on our first excursion at 9 AM.
-I was quite thirsty and very eager to fill my reusable water bottle on the bus, which we all did.
 We drove to a bank, where I exchanged a large, pristine bill for a wad of Rwandan francs.
 I was told to mentally remove three zeros at the end of each bill to determine the dollar equivalent.
 Then, we drove to Nyamirambo Women’s Center.
 After disembarking, we filed into a room where we listened to an introduction of how the center was founded and how it operates.
 The center employs women in the neighborhood as seamstresses and helps them learn to read and write.
 We were given a card with popular phrases of Kinyarwanda translated into English, which came in handy during the walking tour.
 We were split into tour groups, and I followed my tour guide, Rachel, to view the seamstresses at work.
 Then we walked throughout the neighborhood of Nyamirambo.
 We saw a mosque that had sheltered people during the 1994 genocide.
 It is also a sight of executions.
 Rachel explained that its colors, green and white, represent peace and purity.
 We walked inside and exchanged greetings with a classroom of children learning the Quran.
 We visited a water depot, where we met a kind elderly woman who gave us all hugs.
 We gazed at the scenery of Kigali and walked into buildings to see how food items are processed.
 We walked down a street with beautiful graffiti on its walls.
-We took pictures of ourselves in front of them—I posed in front of a wall with large butterfly wings.
+We took pictures of ourselves in front of them — I posed in front of a wall with large butterfly wings.
 Until this point, the sky had been overcast, but then the sun appeared over our heads.
-I was very glad that I wore sunscreen and a sun hat since I tend to burn quickly.
 Our last stop on our tour was for lunch at a woman’s home.
 All of our groups sat outside under a shade and served ourselves from the homemade buffet.
 I also enjoyed a refreshing soda.
 Afterward, we reapplied our sunscreen and walked back to the Women’s Center.
 I browsed the collection of items for sale and bought two small artworks of giraffes in front of a sunset.
 We got back on our bus and drove to the Kigali Genocide Memorial.
 Upon our arrival, we went through security and then entered into the building.
 We were given an English recorder and an earbud for the tour.
 Then we stepped inside a room for a short presentation on the 1994 Genocide Against the Tutsi.
 Once we exited the room, we met our tour guide, Maurice, who is also a survivor of the genocide.
 After learning the etiquette and format of the memorial, we were allowed to start our independent tour of the exhibits.
 It was difficult to view the graphic pictures of murdered and decomposed victims at the exhibits.
 I was reminded of the graphic footage in “Ghosts of Rwanda,” a documentary we were required to watch before our trip.
 A chill ran down my spine when a toddler at the exhibit started crying.
 I read the text on the exhibit panels, and learned information I was unaware of.
 I visited all but two exhibits, the Children’s Room and a glass display of victim’s remains, the former due to time and the latter due to fear.
 We regrouped in a meeting room.
-We started by identifying how we were feeling after the exhibit—I said I felt numb.
+We started by identifying how we were feeling after the exhibit — I said I felt numb.
 We listened to Maurice’s testimony and asked him questions.
 Maurice believes that forgiveness is a choice and a slow process taken one step at a time.
 Drew added that he believes forgiveness is an invitation to begin the process of liberation.
 After our meeting, we paid our respects to the mass graves outside of the building.
 Maurice handed me a white rose and I placed it on a grave.
 Maurice asked us to internally convey a message to the victims during a moment of silence.
 A tear rolled down my cheek as I did.
 Afterward, I shook Maurice’s hand, thanked him, and returned to the bus.
-For dinner, we went to the Repub Lounge and ate several courses of food.
-The view of the city from the balcony was lovely and I had a lot of fun talking with those at my table.

 6/18/2023